jonathanlinat/dayofdefeat-linuxgsm-server-setup/README.md

-# Day of Defeat 1.3: Set up a server with LinuxGSM
+# Day of Defeat 1.3: Set Up a Server with LinuxGSM

 Welcome to the comprehensive guide for setting up a **Day of Defeat 1.3** server using `Linux Game Server Manager` (`LinuxGSM`).
 Below are detailed steps and resources to ensure a hassle-free server setup.